eliasis-framework/fork-me-github/README.md

 2017 Josantonius, [josantonius.com](https://josantonius.com/)

-If you found this release useful please let the author know!
-Follow on [Twitter](https://twitter.com/Josantonius).
+If you find it useful, let me know :wink:

+You can contact me on [Twitter](https://twitter.com/Josantonius) or through my [email](mailto:hello@josantonius.com).